mohammedwaleed171/Tech_Portfolio/README.md

  <h1>Hi, I'm Waleed! <br/><a href="https://www.linkedin.com/in/mohammed-waleed-9358881b0/">Cybersecurity Enthusiast</a> </h1>
 <h2> Certification / Qualification  </h2>
 <h3><a href="https://www.tryhackme.com/">TryHackMe's Security Engineering</a></h3>
--<b>Introduction to Security Engineering</b>
- -Acquire the foundations for security engineering.
+-<b>Introduction to Security Engineering</b><br/>-Acquire the foundations for security engineering.
 Learn about security principles, cryptography fundamentals, and identity management basics.

- -<b>Threats and Risks</b>
-  -Understand how security engineers help their organisations to identify threats and risks to better manage them.
+-<b>Threats and Risks</b><br/>-Understand how security engineers help their organisations to identify threats and risks to better manage them.

- -<b>Network and System Security</b>
-  -Explore principles of network & system security, including secure protocols, hardening OS, cloud, and network devices using the latest techniques.
+-<b>Network and System Security</b><br/>-Explore principles of network & system security, including secure protocols, hardening OS, cloud, and network devices using the latest techniques.

- -<b>Software Security</b>
-  -Understand how security integrates into the development process of an application, and learn how to mitigate common vulnerabilities in web applications.
+-<b>Software Security</b><br/>-Understand how security integrates into the development process of an application, and learn how to mitigate common vulnerabilities in web applications.

- -<b>Managing Incidents</b>
-  -Understand how security engineers help their organisations during an incident to reduce the impact of the incident.
+-<b>Managing Incidents</b><br/>-Understand how security engineers help their organisations during an incident to reduce the impact of the incident.

 <h3><a href="https://www.tryhackme.com/">TryHackMe's SOC L1 </a></h3>
 -<b>Cyber Defence Frameworks</b>